mulle-nat/mulle-xcode-to-cmake/README.md

 You can specify the target to export.
 If you don't specify a target,  all targets are exported.
 It doesn't do a perfect job, but it's better than doing it all by hand.
+It can convert library, framework and tool targets.

 Fork      |  Build Status | Master Version